 Twelfth Judicial District - Costilla County Court Judge

-The Twelfth Judicial District Commission on Judicial Performance recommends by a vote of 7 to 2, with 1 commissioner abstaining from the vote, that Judge Kimberly Lynn Wood BE RETAINED.
+The Twelfth Judicial District Commission on Judicial Performance unanimously recommends that Judge Kimberly Lynn Wood BE RETAINED.

-Judge Wood received her undergraduate degree from Baylor University and graduated from Washington & Lee School of Law.
+Judge Wood is a graduate of Baylor University and Washington & Lee School of Law.
 Judge Wood was appointed to the Costilla County bench in January of 2003.
-Prior to her appointment, Judge Wood served as the Twelfth Judicial District’s Juvenile Magistrate for two years.
-She also served as a Deputy District Attorney for one year and was in private practice for eight years, in the areas of family law, criminal defense (juvenile and adult), dependency and neglect matters, and general civil litigation.
-The Costilla County judgeship is a part-time position.
-Judge Wood also serves as the Twelfth Judicial District’s Domestic Relations Magistrate and presides over the Family Treatment Court.
-The Judicial Performance Commission does not evaluate Judge Wood’s performance as the Domestic Relations Magistrate or her work with the Family Treatment Court.
-Judge Wood serves her community in numerous other ways, including being a member of the Costilla County Volunteer Fire Department and participating on the Colorado Chapter of the Association of Family and Conciliation Courts.
-Over the last year, Judge Wood has worked diligently with programs dealing with breast cancer, including the Process Improvement Team at the SLVRMC and Casting for Recovery, a program that organizes fly fishing retreats for breast cancer survivors.
+Prior to her appointment to the Costilla County Bench, Judge Wood served as the Twelfth Judicial District’s Juvenile Magistrate for two years.
+She also served as a Deputy District Attorney for one year and was in private practice for eights years, concentrating primarily in the areas of family, criminal and juvenile law.
+As a County Judge, Judge Wood hears criminal cases, civil cases under $15,000, misdemeanors, traffic infractions, small claims, and restraining orders.
+The Costilla County Judgeship is a part-time position.
+Judge Wood also serves as the Twelfth Judicial District’s Domestic Relations Magistrate.